pymeasure/pymeasure/docs/tutorial/graphical.rst

     param = FloatParameter('some parameter', group_by='toggle')

 When both the :code:`toggle` and :code:`param` are visible in the :code:`InputsWidget` (via :code:`inputs=['iterations', 'delay', 'seed']` as demonstrated above) one can control whether the input-field of :code:`param` is visible by checking and unchecking the checkbox of :code:`toggle`.
-By default, the group will be visible if the value of the :code:`group_by` :code:`Parameter` is :code:`True` (which is only relevant for a :code:`BooleanParameter`, but is is possible to specify other value as conditions using the :code:`group_condition` keyword argument.
+By default, the group will be visible if the value of the :code:`group_by` :code:`Parameter` is :code:`True` (which is only relevant for a :code:`BooleanParameter`), but it is possible to specify other value as conditions using the :code:`group_condition` keyword argument.

 .. code-block:: python